Volodar of Peremyshl

 He actively was involved in the Polish internal affairs.
-Volodar also waged a war against the Grand Prince of Kiev Sviatopolk II of Kiev and his son Yaroslav.
-In 1121 Volodar was imprisoned in Poland, but was bonded out by his brother Vasylko Rostyslavych.
+Volodar also waged a war against the grand prince of Kiev, Sviatopolk II of Kiev and his son Yaroslav.
+In 1121 Volodar was imprisoned in Poland, but was bonded out by his brother Vasilko Rostislavich.

-Together with Vasylko participated at the federal council in Liubech in 1097 (see Council of Liubech).
+Together with Vasilko, he participated at the federal council in Liubech in 1097 (see Council of Liubech).

-His father was Rostislav of Tmutarakan; his son was Volodymyrko of Halych, father of Yaroslav Osmomysl.
+His father was Rostislav of Tmutarakan; his son was Vladimirko of Halych, father of Yaroslav Osmomysl.